John Muirhead (solicitor): Honours and decorations

 On 3 June 1918, in the King's Birthday Honours, he was awarded the Distinguished Service Order (DSO).
 During World War I, he also received the Military Cross (MC) and was mentioned in despatches three times.
 On 13 October 1920, he was awarded the Territorial Decoration (TD) for long service in the Territorial Army.
 In the 1953 Coronation Honours List, he was appointed a Knight Bachelor in recognition of his time as President of the Law Society of Scotland, and therefore granted the title sir.

 On 10 August 1936, he was appointed a Deputy Lieutenant (DL) by the Lord Lieutenant of Stirlingshire.
 In August 1960, he was appointed Vice-Lieutenant of Stirlingshire.
 He resigned the appointment on 23 March 1964.

 He was also a member of the Royal Company of Archers (the Royal Bodyguard for Scotland).

 Family life

 In 1917 Muirhead married Geraldine, daughter of Maxwell Hedderwick of Glasgow and they had three sons (one of whom predeceased him) and one daughter.
+One of their sons, Roger Muirhead, died on 11 April 2025, at age 103, and was a WW2 veteran of El Alamein, the invasion of Sicily, the Normandy landings and Burma.